lime-n/Statistics-with-R/README.md

 13/06/2022

 1.perDiag needs updating for residual regressions on the following:
-   - Generalise the number of predictors from the models so the regressions runs on all model types.
+   - Generalise the number of predictors from the models so the regression runs on all model types.

 14/06/2022
 1. perDiag needs working on for the following: splines, additive models and complex models.
-There is no easy way to make the interaction for these simple because it strongly depends on what you're after.
+There is no easy way to make the interaction for these in a simple way because it strongly depends on what you're after.
 However, plans to develop this are underway.